kabirshhaikh/Leetcode/README.md

 -> Divide two integers - leetcode medium problem
 -> Minimum cost to move chips to the same position - leetcode easy problem -> Lucky number in a matrix - leetcode easy problem
+-> The employee that worked on the longest task - leetcode easy problem